domotz/slate/source/index.html.md

 <span class='dmt-method'>`PUT /agent/{agent_id}/ownership/team/{team_id}`</span>

-Moves an agent under the control of a different team
+Moves an agent under the control of a different team.
+Note: This API is restricted to users on the Enterprise Plan.
+Please contact <a href="mailto:sales@domotz.com">sales@domotz.com</a> to learn more.

 <h3>Curl</h3>